Archive for difficult small gardens

 I couldn’t believe my eyes when I swung by to pick up my yard sign and realized I was a few days too late.
 My clients were gone, and in their place were new faces and the signs of a move-in process.
 As I surveyed the scene, disappointed that I wouldn’t get a final glimpse of the backyard I had designed, a man practically materialized before me.
 Dressed in moving attire and exuding enthusiasm, he introduced himself as one of the new homeowners.
 He was delighted to meet the designer of their landscape and even started texting his wife, trying to coordinate a meeting with me.
 This guy was a multitasking wizard, let me tell you.
 He wanted my advice about a few things and gestured for me to join him.

-With a spare 15 minutes on my hands and a personal policy of embracing odd opportunities, I decided to hear him out.
+With a spare 15 minutes on my hands and a personal policy of embracing odd opportunities, I decided to go with him.
 He brought me through the side gate, now gesturing at the impressive wood planters housing the privacy bamboo plants.
 “How can I possibly get rid of all this bamboo and the soil?” he asked, a perplexed look on his face.
 The planters were massive, nearly 4 feet wide and 9 feet long.
-Clearly, this was a challenge for the guy; he was not a pick up truck person.
-City living really doesn’t require a pick up truck.
+There was a dump truck load of soil to remove, plus the plants.

 Landscape Treasure or Trash – Everyone sees it differently.